-The TWIGS program offers free classes in music, dance, visual arts, theatre and stage production to students in the second through eighth grades who reside in the City of Baltimore and who qualify by audition.
+The TWIGS program offers free classes in dance, vocal and instrumental music, stage production and design, theatre, visual arts, and visual storytelling to students in the second through eighth grades who reside in the City of Baltimore and who qualify by audition.
 Auditions are held in the spring for the following school year.
-Each year, the program serves about 700 students from 140 Baltimore City elementary and middle schools.
-For a brochure about TWIGS and audition information, click here.
+Each year, the program serves about 700 students from 100 Baltimore City elementary and middle schools.

 In each area of concentration, classes were carefully developed by both experienced artists and specialists in early childhood education and are taught by professional artist/teachers selected for their skill in working with beginning level students.
 Click here for more information on classes.

 All TWIGS classes are held after school and on Saturdays in the studios and classrooms of the BSA.
 For location and parking, click here.

 TWIGS auditions for the 2017-2018 school year will be held April 19 through April 25, 2017.
 Auditions are free and open to all students in grades 1-7 (check each discipline) who reside in Baltimore City.

 Pre-registeration for auditions is encouraged, but not required.
 You can pre-register online at www.bsfa.org/TWIGSapplication.